postgrespro/aqo/README.md

 ## Statistics

-For forced and intelligent query modes, and for all tracked queries the statistics is collected.
+The statistics is collected for a tracked query if auto tuning is enabled this query.
+The statistics is not collected for unknown queries.

 The statistics is cardinality quality, planning and execution time.
-For forced mode the statistics for all untracked query types is not stored.

 One can see the collected statistics in table aqo_query_stat.